ruggsea/LLM-ABM-Chat/readme.md

 ```python
 chat_test.run_chat()
 ```
 The chat will run and print the messages to the console.
+At the end of the chat, the chat will be saved to a file in the `chat_logs` directory.

+By default, the chat will run until the user stops it.
+You can also specify a maximum number of messages by passing the `max_messages` parameter to the `run_chat` method.
+Furthermore, evaluation of the chat will be run by default, and the results will be saved to a file in the `chat_logs` directory.
+You can disable this by setting the `n_eval` parameter to -1.

 ## Types of agents